allegroai/clearml-docs/docs/guides/optimization/hyper-parameter-optimization/examples_hyperparam_opt.md

 ## Running as a Service

-The optimization can run as a service, if the `run_as_service` argument is set to `true`.
+To run the optimization as a service, set the `run_as_service` argument to `true`.
 For more information about running as a service, see [Services Mode](../../../clearml_agent/clearml_agent_services_mode.md).

 ```python